FredericGariepy/LighthouseLabs/PKM/W5/D1/Conducting Residual Risk Assessment.md

   - Regularly reviewing and updating residual risk analysis helps identify areas for improvement.
   - Enables organizations to make changes to their risk management processes over time.

+---

+### How is Residual Risk Estimated?

+A residual risk template, or the residual risk section of the Risk Assessment Table, is a tool used to identify and assess the risks that remain after controls have been put in place to mitigate initial risks.
+To complete a residual risk template, follow these steps:

+1. **Identify the Initial Risks:**
+   - Review previous Risk Assessments or conduct a new Risk Assessment to identify all potential risks.

+2. **Evaluate the Effectiveness of Existing Controls:**
+   - Determine if the existing controls are effectively mitigating the initial risks and assess whether they can be improved.

+3. **Assess Residual Risk:**
+   - Based on the effectiveness of existing controls, assess the residual risk for each initial risk.
+   - Determine the likelihood and impact of the residual risk and assign a residual risk rating.

+4. **Develop Risk Mitigation Strategies:**
+   - Identify and prioritize mitigation strategies for the residual risks.

+5. **Implement Risk Mitigation Strategies:**
+   - Put in place the risk mitigation strategies that have been identified and prioritized.

+6. **Review and Update the Residual Risk Template:**
+   - Regularly review and update the residual risk template to ensure that it remains relevant and accurate.